W-algebras, Gaussian Free Fields and $\mathfrak{g}$-Dotsenko-Fateev integrals: Alternative definitions for -algebras

-The advantage of the Miura transform is that it provides an explicit construction for the currents $\W s$ generating the $W$-algebra.
-However and to the best of our knowledge there is no known such expression in the case where the underlying Lie algebra is not of the type $A$ or $D$ apart from specific cases~\cite{KW, ABCDEFG}.
+The advantage of the Miura transform is that it gives an explicit construction for the currents $\W s$ generating the $W$-algebra.
+However and to the best of our knowledge there is no such expression when the underlying Lie algebra is not of the type $A$ or $D$ apart from specific cases~\cite{KW, ABCDEFG}.